sandialabs/GenTen/README.md

 ## Required Dependencies

 Genten requires the following components in order to build and run:
 * Kokkos for perfomance portable shared memory parallelism.
-Genten tries to maintain compatability with the current master branch of Kokkos (which corresponds to Kokkos releases).
-There is no guarantee of compatability with the develop branch.
+Genten bundles a clone of the Kokkos source using `git subtree` for use with inline builds (see below), which is generally kept up to date with the current Kokkos master branch (which corresponds to Kokkos releases).
+This is the only version of Kokkos that is guaranteed to work with Genten (however later versions or the develop branch may work).
 * A C++14 standard-compliant compiler.
 In principle, any C++14 compiler supported by Kokkos should work, however many older compilers that claim compatability have bugs that are often exposed by Kokkos and/or Genten.
 Genten is regularly tested with the following compilers and so these or any later version should work (earlier versions of these compilers *may* work, however it is known that Genten does not compile with GCC 5 or 6 and Intel 17 or 18):
   * GCC 7.X
   * Intel 19